-The Hunter's Pond Annexation Area is currently within the Bexar Met Water District.
-Assuming that all water lines are documented and constructed by the developer in accordance with Bexar Met Water District requirements, Bexar Met will provide routine maintenance of the facilities.
+A small portion of the annexation area is within the Bexar Met Water District.
+Assuming that all water lines are documented and constructed in accordance with Bexar Met Water District requirements, Bexar Met will provide routine maintenance of public water facilities.

 The San Antonio Water System (SAWS) will maintain and operate the public water and wastewater facilities that are within its certificated service area.
-Routine standard maintenance of the facilities is performed on a scheduled Emergency maintenance and repairs receive basis. immediate attention, and are available 24 hours a day, 7 days a week.
+Routine standard maintenance of the facilities is performed on a scheduled basis.
+Emergency maintenance and repairs receive immediate attention, and are available 24 hours a day, 7 days a week.
 The facilities will be maintained and operated in accordance with standard SAWS policies and procedures, and under the provisions of the SAWS Utility Service Regulations for the extension of facilities.